brendaw/add-username-toppanel/README.md

 And is simple as that.

-## Support
+## Compatibility

-This extension supports GNOME Shell versions from 3.12 to 43
+This extension is compatible with the GNOME Shell versions from 3.12 to 43.

 ## How to build from source and manually install